kketevani/kkapanadze/content/about/header/index.md

 Research Fellow at European Research University (ERUNI), 2024 - present

+Researcher at the Center for Issues of Inequality and Open Society (CONOS), Faculty of Law, Charles University, 2025 - present

 Postdoctoral researcher on the project of [EqualStrength](https://equalstrength.eu), 2023 - 2024

 Assistant Professor (non-tenure) at Charles University, Faculty of Law, Economics Department, 2023 - 2024